redhat-developer/openshift-dd-ext/README.md

 The _Red Hat OpenShift extension for Docker Desktop_ enables developers who are working with [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) to deploy and test their applications from Docker Desktop with ease.

+If you don't have an OpenShift cluster, you can get a free private cluster, available for 30-days, with the [Developer Sandbox for Red Hat OpenShift](https://red.ht/3l2o59m).

 You choose your target environment, the project you want to deploy to, you select the image of your app from the ones available on Docker Desktop and it deploys the application on OpenShift.

 ![Image deployed to OpenShift](images/deploy-page-image-deployed.png)